OpenTOPAS/TOPAS_Official_Documentation/examples-docs/MVLinac/intro.rst

 Again, the TOPAS GUI will not be initiated.
 All of the particles in the phase space from the fixed portion of the simulation will be run for the field-dependent portion of the simulation and a dose distribution will be scored in a water phantom positioned with its surface at the SAD.

-The following include files are available in :ref:`example_linac_maintxhead`.
+In summary, the following include files are available in :ref:`example_linac_maintxhead` for selection in the MainTxHead.txt PCF.
 Only one of these should be selected at a time:

      1. FullTxHead.txt: Simulation of the full treatment head from the electron source position in vacuum through the fixed and variable portions of the treatment head, into a water box, with the water surface coinciding with the machine isocenter.
 While a few parameters are set in FullTxHead.txt, most are set in the component includeFile files.
 Simulation parameter values in these files may be changed, for example, to simulate a treatment head from a different vendor.
 Parameters set in FullTxHead.txt include graphics parameters, the random number seed, the SAD, and the electron source details of mean energy and peak width, width of the angular distribution, and spot size.
 The TOPAS GUI is set to display the linac and run the simulation.
      2. FixedTxHead.txt: Simulation of the fixed components of the linac, with phase-space scored on a plane perpendicular to the primary collimator axis just upstream of the jaws.
 Uniform bremsstrahlung splitting variance reduction is used to improve the efficiency of the simulation.
 The parameter file is set to run a large number of histories without displaying the simulation.
 The electron source for the 6 MV Oncor x-ray beam is given by default.
 The electron source for the 18 MV Oncor x-ray beam is available, commented out.
 The Siemens Oncor flattener for the 18 MV x-ray beam is provided in Flattener18MV.txt (available as an includeFile in place of the Flattener6MV.txt includeFile).